dazcona/website/publications.md

 * Crowdsource Programming Recommendations in Educational Analytics at the 3rd Insight Student Conference, Dublin City University, Dublin, Ireland (ISC 2016)

 ## Other events
-* Talked at the Dublin City University's Teaching & Learning Day 2018
+* Presented at the Dublin City University's Teaching & Learning Day 2018
 * Presented a poster at the International Conference on Artificial Intelligence in Education (AIED 2018)
 * Demoed about Educational Analytics in Computer Science at the 1st.
 Insight Augmented Human Demonstrator Event in March 2017
 * Attended the Fulbright Enrichment April 2018 Seminar Philadelphia, Pennsylvania, USA